 Peka can be made with any kind of meat (chicken, veal, sausages, etc.), but my all time favorite peka is octopus peka.
 Octopus really turns tender and succulent, while the potatoes become specially sweet and tasty.
 Sauce is delicious, and if served with a bread baked also ispod peke (under a bell-like lid), then it's a festival for taste buds.

 This dish usually needs to be ordered in advance in restaurant.
 Some restaurants have it on a menu all the time, but peka is the best when made on order.
-We’ve eaten an excellent octopus peka in the tavern Toni in Skradin.
+We've eaten an excellent octopus peka in the tavern Roki's in Vis Island.

 Skampi na buzaru